wigy/chronicles_of_grunt/README.md

 * Fix double inclusion of Angular for unit tests.
 * Copy template files to distribution, if compile not in use.
 * Support additional static files in server.
+* Support for data files.

 ### Not Yet Done

+* Support .jshintrc, if found.

 ## Future Ideas